 CTLS classes are currently held at Bush House and King’s College Strand Campus.
 All locations place students in the heart of London’s legal quarter.
 Program activities take place at Bush House, which will also serve as the program office for faculty and the administration.
 Students also have privileges at the King’s College Law Library located close by, on Chancery Lane.

-The Center for Transnational Legal Studies awards the grades from 5.0 (highest score) to 1.0 (failing score), in 0.5 increments for all its courses, with the exception of the Transnational Law Colloquium and the Global Practice exercise, which are graded on a Pass or Fail basis.
+The Center for Transnational Legal Studies awards the grades from 5.0 (highest score) to 1.0 (failing score), in 0.5 increments for all its courses, with the exception of the Transnational Law Colloquium and Lectures in Transnational Justice, and the Global Practice exercise, which are graded on a Pass or Fail basis.

 - The grading processes for examinations are anonymous and are designed to be as fair as possible.